rixx/ramble/_posts/2020-07-16-i-heard-were-doing-introspection.md

 to read them.
 Hi, that's you!

 So what's the ambivalence?
 Well, this started as a daily-ish writing place, and I tend to leave long gaps in between writing spurts.
-That feels like failing to achieve a goal, which results in some low-key guilt and some less low-key pressure.
+That feels like failing to achieve a goal, which results in some low-key guilt and less low-key pressure.
 Nothing terrible, nothing that needs to be resolved right away, but something that could be better.

 I've been thinking about that a bit today, in my odd, non-verbal, not-really-thinking way, and have come to the conclusion that more weirdness is in order.
 I hereby formally drop the idea of daily posts – screw that, it's not going to work, anyways.
 Instead, I'll aim at frequent posts, and will allow any content instead of sticking with this run on sentences inducing format that is probably best described as "diary of an emotional debugger".
-I did a bit of that in [Just Add Water](https://ramble.rixx.de/2020/06/19/just-add-water.html) which turned out into a fairly bad post, but one that was very entertaining to write.
+I did a bit of that in [Just Add Water](https://ramble.rixx.de/2020/06/19/just-add-water.html) which turned out a fairly bad post, but one that was very entertaining to write.

 So I may write drafts for future Twitter threads, or enthuse about weird language or history things, or how only a